Understanding Watts Per Kilogram for Smarter Cycling

 Watts per kilogram is the gold standard metric for comparing cycling performance across different riders.
 It’s calculated by dividing your power output (in watts) by your body weight (in kilograms).
 A 70kg rider producing 250 watts has a W/kg of 3.57, while an 80kg rider producing the same 250 watts has a W/kg of only 3.13.

-This metric matters because cycling, especially climbing, is fundamentally a battle against gravity.
+That’s what makes W/kg endearing to us performance-obsessed cyclists—it levels the playing field.
+Cycling, especially climbing, is fundamentally a battle against gravity.
 A lighter rider with lower absolute power can often outclimb a heavier rider with higher absolute power if their W/kg is superior.
 Professional Tour de France climbers typically sustain 6.0-6.5 W/kg for extended efforts.
+I am not a Tour de France climber.

 Road cyclist training with power meter